jeffmiles63/kokkos-spack/README.md

 spack install kokkos +cuda +wrapper %gcc@7.2.0
 ````
 Downstream projects depending on Kokkos need to override their compiler.
-Kokkos provides the compiler you need in a `kokkos_cxx` variable,
+Kokkos provides the compiler in a `kokkos_cxx` variable,
-which points to either `nvcc_wrapper` when needed, otherwise the regular compiler.
+which points to either `nvcc_wrapper` when needed or the regular compiler otherwise.
 Spack projects already do this to use MPI compiler wrappers.
 ````
 def cmake_args(self):